ioBroker/ioBroker.docs/docs/en/admin/instances.md

 translatedFrom: de
 translatedWarning: If you want to edit this document please delete "translatedFrom" field, elsewise this document will be translated automatically again
 editLink: https://github.com/ioBroker/ioBroker.docs/edit/master/docs/en/admin/instances.md
-hash: UoGLmTCoECn4hXH3ZdHdTGnXR2yC6U/6IeuOooI7o5A=
+hash: ryoo5q50Xq8cxSezNgJU212bACYAHiFSrZdXotHE6us=
 ---
 The instances already installed on the Adapter tab are listed here and can be configured accordingly.

 ## The title line
 in the title line there are icons for the most important processes.
 There is context help for each icon.
-To do this, simply hold the mouse on the icon for a while.
+To do this, simply stay on the icon with the mouse for a while.
 There is also information about the load on the server.

 ![The icons in the title bar](../../de/admin/media/ADMIN_Instanzen_numbers.png)